 This 1962 remake stars screen icon Marlon Brando as a more tortured Christian and Trevor Howard as a paranoid Bligh.

 The scenes filmed in Tahiti offer a wonderful panorama of this wild, blue paradise so alluring that an entire ship of sailors didn't want to leave.
-Also starring Liam Neeson and Sir Laurence Olivier.
+The film also stars Liam Neeson and Sir Laurence Olivier.

 "The Blue Lagoon"